Health Insurance for Small Business Owners

 If you choose to offer an HSA-eligible plan, you have the option of having the business make contributions to the HSA, or the employee can fund the account on their own.

-Cost-Saving Alternatives to Small Business Group Health Insurance
+Cost-Saving Alternatives to Health Insurance for Small Business Owners

 Health insurance is not the only option on the table for small businesses.
 There are a number of cost-saving small business health insurance alternatives that make it possible to provide benefits on just about any budget.